caseyjamesdavis/covid19-numbers/README.md

 &ensp;

-Estimate of the doubling time by country for the past 10 days.
+Estimate of the case doubling time by country for the past 10 days.

 ![Number of Days for Cases to Double](doubling_time.png)